neon-l/ddos-attack-tool-mod/README.md

 # ddos-attack-tool-mod
-Ddos-Atttack(Ha3MrX) modded by neon-l to be compactible with python 3
+Original Ddos-Atttack(Ha3MrX) modded to be compactible with python 3
 # DDos-Attack
 ### What Is A DDos-Attack